IvS-KULeuven/dip_coater/src/dip_coater/help.md

 To access more advanced control settings, you can switch to the `Advanced` tab on top of the screen (by default, the `Main` tab is selected).

+To run custom, automated routines you can use the `Coder` tab.
+Here you can write your own Python code to control the motor using the Coder API.
+The code is executed when you press the `RUN code` button.
+You can view the available Coder API calls in the collapsible section at the top of the screen, or in the help menu.
+If you do not want to use the default code, you can enter the file path to a Python file on the bottom of the coder panel.
+The new file will be loaded when you press the `LOAD code from file` button.

+If the UI is too small, you can zoom out by selecting `Edit` in the terminal toolbar and then select `Zoom out`.

 Authors: Rik Huygen (https://github.com/rhuygen), Sibo Van Gool (https://github.com/SiboVG)

 Press ESCAPE to Exit.